You’ve probably eaten at least several types of them at some point, but exactly what are legumes?

 Sprouting is a process that involves soaking legumes between eight to 24 hours and then straining them and leaving them out to sprout.
 Not only does sprouting help slash phytic acid, but it can also boost the amount of other beneficial nutrients.

-Although legumes are a dietary staple in many parts of the world, they aren’t quite as common in the United States.
+Although legumes are dietary staples in many parts of the world, they aren’t quite as common in the United States.
 In fact, despite the many health benefits of legumes, only an estimated 8 percent of Americans eat legumes on any given day.
-(25)

-Though there are no clear-cut recommendations of how many servings of legumes you should eat, incorporating a few servings into your diet each week may have favorable effects on your health.
+Though there are no clear-cut recommendations of how many servings of legumes you should eat, incorporating a few servings into a healthy eating plan each week will likely have favorable effects on your health.

 Here are a few nutritious recipes that can help increase your legume intake:

 - Sprouted Lentil Salad with Farro and Raw Vegetables

 - Mexican-Style Pinto Beans